On positive scalar curvature and moduli of curves: Universal properties of Riemannian metrics equivalent to

 \subsection{K\"ahler metrics on $\mathbb{M}_g$}

-In this subsection we briefly review some properties of the following three K\"ahler metrics $\mathbb{M}_g$: the McMullen metric, the Ricci metric, and the perturbed Ricci metric.
-They will be applied to prove Theorem \ref{mt-1} and Theorem \ref{mt-2}.
+In this subsection we briefly review some properties of the following two K\"ahler metrics $\mathbb{M}_g$: the Ricci metric and the perturbed Ricci metric.
+They will be applied to prove Theorem \ref{mt-1}.